Picasso and Dachshunds: A Love Story

 Image source: lorenzocafebar

 Las Meninas by Diego Velazquez is quite possibly one of the most studied and mysterious masterpieces in the history of art.
-It is revered to the point that artists have, throughout decades, painted or sculpted their own works, using Las Meninas as inspiration.
+It is revered to the point that artists have, throughout the decades, painted or sculpted their own works, using Las Meninas as inspiration.

 Picasso was no exception.
-In 1957, the year he met Lump, Picasso took upon himself to reinvent the famous work in his style, doing a series of as many as 58 paintings.
+In 1957, the year he met Lump, Picasso took it upon himself to reinvent the famous work in his style, doing a series of as many as 58 paintings.
 The Wiener Dog appears in 15 of them.

 In Picasso’s Cubist versions, the regal hound is replaced by the clumsy Dachshund with four stubby legs and a pair of pointy ears.
 After Duncan’s Afghan Hound, this was another victory for Lump over a much bigger canine.